Thursday, 21 July 2016

 Knowing that only about eight to ten words will be remembered, I devised a technique to acquire more.
 The process is simple.

 You write down the words, using a pen.
 Google their meaning and skim through the synonyms.
-Then write down the closest two or three synonyms next to the word.
+Then write down the closest two or three synonyms next to the word — as seen in the featured photo.

 Once this is done, perhaps about 10-15 words out of the 40 will be somewhat remembered.